MITgcm/MITgcm/doc/contributing/contributing.rst

    Set matching criteria to «NUMBER» of significant digits (default is 10 digits).

 Additional :filelink:`testreport <verification/testreport>` options are available
-to pass options to the :filelink:`genmake2 <tools/genmake2>` step as well as additional options to skip specific steps of the :filelink:`testreport <verification/testreport>` shell script.
+to pass options to :filelink:`genmake2 <tools/genmake2>` (called during :filelink:`testreport <verification/testreport>` execution)
+as well as additional options to skip specific steps of the :filelink:`testreport <verification/testreport>` shell script.
 See ``testreport -help`` for a detailed list.

-The :filelink:`testreport <verification/testreport>` script will create an output directory «tr_NAME_DATE_N/», with your computer hostname substituted for NAME, the current date for DATE, followed by a suffix number N to distinguish from previous :filelink:`testreport <verification/testreport>` output directories. :filelink:`testreport <verification/testreport>` writes progress to the screen (stdout) and reports into the «tr_NAME_DATE_N/» directory as it runs.
-In particular, one can find, in this directory, the ``summary.txt`` file that contains information about the run, and a brief comparison of the current output with the "known-good" output.
+In the :filelink:`verification/` directory, the :filelink:`testreport <verification/testreport>` script will create an output directory «tr_NAME_DATE_N», with your computer hostname substituted for NAME, the current date for DATE, followed by a suffix number N to distinguish from previous :filelink:`testreport <verification/testreport>` output directories.
+Unless you specify otherwise using the ``-tdir`` or ``-skipdir`` options described above, all sub-directories (i.e., TESTDIR experiments) in :filelink:`verification` will be tested.
+:filelink:`testreport <verification/testreport>` writes progress to the screen (stdout) and reports into the «tr_NAME_DATE_N/TESTDIR» sub-directories as it runs.
+In particular, one can find, in each TESTDIR sub-directory, a ``summary.txt`` file that contains information about the run, and a comparison of the current output with “reference output” (see :ref:`below <reference_output>` for information on how this reference output is generated).
-The test comparison involves few model variables output: By default for a forward test, the 2D solver initial residual ``cg2d_init_res`` and 3-D state variables (``T``, ``S``, ``U``, ``V``) from :filelink:`pkg/monitor` output; by default for an adjoint test, the cost-function and gradient-check.
+The test comparison involves several output model variables.
+By default, for a forward test, these are the 2D solver initial residual ``cg2d_init_res`` and 3D state variables (``T``, ``S``, ``U``, ``V``) from :filelink:`pkg/monitor` output; by default for an adjoint test, the cost-function and gradient-check.
 However, some test-experiments use some package-specific variables from :filelink:`pkg/monitor` according to the file ``«TESTDIR»/input[_ad][.«OTHER»]/tr_checklist`` specification.
-Note that at this time, the only variables that are compared in :filelink:`testreport <verification/testreport>` are those dumped in standard output via :filelink:`pkg/monitor`, not output produced by :filelink:`pkg/diagnostics`.
+Note that at this time, the only variables that are compared by :filelink:`testreport <verification/testreport>` are those dumped in standard output via :filelink:`pkg/monitor`, not output produced by :filelink:`pkg/diagnostics`.
+Monitor output produced from **ALL** run time steps are compared to assess significant digit match; the worst match is reported.
-At the end of the testing process, a
-``summary.txt`` file is generated in the «tr_NAME_DATE_N/» directory as a compact, combined version of the ``summary.txt`` located in all experiment sub-directories.
+At the end of the testing process, a composite ``summary.txt`` file is generated in the top «tr_NAME_DATE_N» directory as a compact, combined version of the ``summary.txt`` files located in all TESTDIR sub-directories.
-Below is an excerpt from this file, running the full testreport suite:
+Below is an excerpt from this file, created by running the full testreport suite (in the example here, on a linux cluster, using gfortran):

 ::